Sachin1829Rajguru/test/README.md

 ## 🧾 Summary

-**QuickStay** is a feature-rich hotel booking web app designed to replicate real-world travel platforms like Booking.com or Airbnb.
-It offers users an elegant and intuitive way to explore destinations, select dates, view hotel images, and book securely using Stripe.
-Built using the MERN stack, it emphasizes performance, scalability, and user-centric design.
+**QuickStay** is a full-featured hotel booking web application built for seamless travel planning and effortless accommodation management.
+It provides users with an intuitive interface to discover destinations, check availability, explore visuals of listed properties, and complete bookings securely with integrated payments.
+Developed using the MERN stack, the platform prioritizes fast performance, modern aesthetics, and a smooth, user-centered experience across devices.

 This application solves the traditional friction points by: